AVEVA/CONNECT-data-services-developer-docs/content/communities/share-unshare-streams.md

 1. To confirm that you want to share the streams with the chosen communities, select **Share**.
 From the **Share stream** window, select **Confirm**.
 Then select **Close**.

 **Result:** The chosen streams are shared with the chosen communities.
 All members of the selected communities are able to read data from the shared streams.

-## View shared data

-After you or another community member shares a stream within a community, you can visualize it within a chart from the `Trend` page.
-For more information on how to visualize data from a community within a trending sessions, see <xref:GettingStartedWithTrendData>.

 ## Unshare streams from Community Details